 Virtual Net Metering

 A process which allows customers to get credited for solar installations that are not on-site.
 Customers contract for projects or portions of projects within their utility load zone, but off their property, and are credited by the utility for the power that that project delivers to the grid.

 Also known as: Remote Net Metering

-A financial agreement in which a customer agrees to pay a project owner a predetermined price per unit of energy and the associated RECs from a renewable energy project.
+A financial agreement in which a customer agrees to pay a predetermined price for the generated electricity and, typically, the renewable attributes (RECs) from a renewable energy project.
 Instead of the customer receiving the electricity physically, the project owner sells the energy into the local organized wholesale market; for each MWh, the buyer then pays or receives the difference between the wholesale market revenue and the predetermined PPA price.